shield-xrpfinance/shieldfinance/replit.md

 # XRP Liquid Staking Protocol Dashboard

 ## Overview
 This project is a full-stack DeFi application providing a dashboard for XRP liquid staking.
 It enables users to manage cryptocurrency vaults, deposit assets, track positions, monitor real-time APY, and withdraw funds.
-The platform integrates smart contracts on Flare Network for its $SHIELD governance token and shXRP liquid staking vault, alongside XRPL Escrow for cross-chain asset locking.
+The platform integrates smart contracts on Flare Network for its $SHIELD governance token and shXRP liquid staking vault, with FAssets protocol for cross-chain XRP bridging to Flare.
 The vision is to enhance DeFi accessibility and efficiency on the XRP Ledger, capitalizing on the growing liquid staking market.
 Key capabilities include multi-asset swaps, automated withdrawal systems, and advanced FAssets bridge reconciliation.

 ## User Preferences
 Preferred communication style: Simple, everyday language.